-“When I’m laying on my death bed, what will be most important to me?”
+“When I’m lying on my deathbed, what will be most important to me?”

-Will the hardwood floors, granite countertops, designer sofas, and big screen tv really matter anymore?
-Will ask to sit in my corner office just one more time?
-Or will I want to see people that I’ve lost touch with?
+Will the hardwood floors, granite countertops, designer sofas, and big screen TV really matter anymore?
+Will I ask to sit in my corner office just one more time?
+Or, will I want to see people that I’ve lost touch with?

 However you want to be remembered, that should immediately be set as your Number One Priority since it takes a lifetime to build a legacy.